Kim Kardashian Slammed Over North West’s Latest Outfit

 “North needs to be told playing dress up is for home.
 Those heels out [sic] are not cute.
 How is she going to play?
 She can possibly fall and hurt her ankle too.
 All I see is her wanting to be grown at 6.”

-While clearly manifesting concern for North West’s wellbeing, the above user has, however, gotten North’s age wrong.
+While clearly manifesting concern for North West’s well being, the above user has, however, gotten North’s age wrong.
 Kim’s first-born daughter will turn six in June.
 The user’s overall opinion was, however, agreed on by another comment.

 “@meccalcote its [sic] not good for her feet either”